Smooth asymptotics for collapsing Calabi-Yau metrics: Introduction

 Since $\mathfrak{G}_{t,k}$ acts as a differential rather than integral operator in the base directions (of order $2k$), this statement cannot be meaningful unless $A_{t,i,p,k}$ behaves like a polynomial of sufficiently low degree.
 For us, this assumption is justified because we are working with functions with bounded H\"older norms.

 Our main Theorem \ref{shutupandsuffer} will then prove uniform $C^{j,\alpha}$ estimates for $\gamma_{t,0}$ and uniform $C^{j+2,\alpha}$ estimates for $A_{t,i,p,k}$ ($2\leq i\leq j$) with respect to the usual H\"older norms on $B$, uniform $C^{j,\alpha}$ estimates for $\eta_{t,j,k}$ with respect to the collapsing H\"older norms on $B \times Y$ defined in Section \ref{s:adia}, and auxiliary estimates for derivatives of $A_{t,i,p,k}$ of order $j+3$ to $2k+j+2$.
 While these auxiliary estimates are not uniform in $t$, they do imply a uniform $C^{j,\alpha}(g_X)$ bound for the pieces $\gamma_{t,i,k}$ $(2\leq i\leq j)$.
 All of these estimates are proved by a contradiction and blowup argument in the spirit of our paper \cite{HT2}, which essentially dealt with the case $j = k = 0$.
-However, the details are now vastly more complicated.
+It is worth noting that this case, which corresponds to the Evans-Krylov step in the classical regularity theory of the complex Monge-Amp\`ere equation, is the only one that requires a genuinely nonlinear ingredient (specifically, the Liouville theorem of \cite{He,LLZ}).
+However, the extension to $k > 0$ in this paper, while linear in nature, is vastly more complicated at a technical level.

 If the desired estimates fail, we obtain a sequence of solutions violating these estimates more and more strongly, and we need to study $3$ cases according to how the blowup rate compares to $e^{t}$.
 In the fast-forming and regular-forming cases, after stretching and scaling, our background geometries limit to $\C^{m+n}$ and $\C^m\times Y$ respectively, and a contradiction can easily be derived from known regularity and Liouville theorems for the Monge-Amp\`ere equation.
 The majority of the work goes into understanding the slow-forming case, where the background geometries collapse to $\C^m$.
 Here we are quickly reduced to showing that the two points where the relevant H\"older seminorm achieves its maximum cannot collide, and one can think of this as an improvement of regularity of a more linear nature.